 Capturing these moments in crisp, precise images is a skill unto itself – but it’s not an impossible one to perfect.

-With a little patience, a lot of practice and a read through our tips for photographing birds in flight, you can capture amazing images.
+With a little patience, a lot of practice and a read of our tips for photographing birds in flight, you can capture amazing images.

 Along the way, we’re going to give you practical advice for choosing a location, understanding bird flight, and essential camera settings.

-Let’s take a closer look at nailing the necessary skill to photograph birds in flight.
+Let’s take a closer look at nailing the necessary skills to photograph birds in flight.

 7 Tips for Photographing Birds in Flight